noi-techpark/transmodel-api/README.md

 [![REUSE Compliance](https://github.com/noi-techpark/java-boilerplate/actions/workflows/reuse.yml/badge.svg)](https://github.com/noi-techpark/odh-docs/wiki/REUSE#badges)

-This API provides data from the Open Data Hub in the standard formats NeTEx (Italian Profile) and SIRI FM.
+This API provides data from the Open Data Hub in the standard formats NeTEx (Italian Profile) and SIRI-LITE FM (JSON).

-It acts as a wrapper and has no internal data.
+It acts as a wrapper of the Open Data Hub API and has no internal data storage.

 ## Getting started